csheldonhess/pain-salve-notes/README.md

 ------------------------------------------------------------------
 "Another study looked at topical **(German) chamomile** for carpal tunnel syndrome pain.
 In this pilot study the researchers concluded that “Chamomile oil improved symptomatic and functional status of patients with severe carpal tunnel syndrome.”5" -HerbMentor, Chamomile

+"Besides reducing inflammation [**Turmeric**] also depletes nerve endings of substance P, which communicates the pain signal.
+Besides being taken internally it also has been used externally for sore joints and sprains.
+Be warned though, it will temporarily stain your skin yellow."
+"It can stabilize connective tissue and promote the healing of tissues while lessening scars and adhesions." -HerbMentor, Turmeric

+'In the 1898 King’s American Dispensatory, “St. John’s wort is valued by many practitioners as a vulnerary, much as Arnica is employed.
+Therefore it has been used extensively as a local application to bruises, contusions, sprains, lacerations, swellings, ecchymoses, and in acute mammitis.”6' -HerbMentor, St. Johns Wort

 Bug bites